Online Tensor Inference: Related Literature

 \section{Related Literature}

 This section discusses three lines of related works: online inference based on SGD, estimation of low-rank models, and statistical inference for low-rank models.
 Our literature review highlights the fundamental differences between these existing approaches and our work, particularly in terms of problem settings and analysis tools.
+Additional related literature--on low-rank models in business applications, tensor-based deep learning methods, and human-computer interfaces--is provided in Section \ref{sec:appendix_literature} of the Supplementary Material.

-\paragraph{Online Inference Based on SGD.} Our work is related to a growing body of literature on online statistical inference based on SGD.
-The foundation for this was laid by the establishment of the asymptotic distribution of the averaged version of stochastic approximation, first established in the work by \cite{ruppert1988efficient, polyak1992acceleration}.
+\textbf{Online Inference Based on SGD.} Our work is related to a growing body of literature on online statistical inference based on SGD.The foundation for this was laid by the establishment of the asymptotic distribution of the averaged version of stochastic approximation, first established in the work by \cite{ruppert1988efficient, polyak1992acceleration}.
 Several key contributions in this area include \cite{fang2018online}, who introduced a perturbation-based resampling procedure for inference, and \cite{liang2019statistical}, who developed moment-adjusted stochastic gradient descents for this purpose. \cite{chen2020statistical} proposed online methods to estimate the asymptotic covariance matrix for conducting inference.
-Recent developments by \cite{chen2021statistical, chen2022online} have focused on SGD-based algorithms in online decision-making contexts, incorporating decision rules into the analysis.
-However, none of these works handles the low-rankness and non-convexity in an online tensor learning problem, which demands new analytical tools.
+Recent developments by \cite{chen2021statistical, chen2022online} have focused on SGD-based algorithms in online decision-making contexts, incorporating decision rules into the analysis. \begin{maroontext} \cite{han2024online} propose a debiased SGD algorithm for online statistical inference with high‐dimensional data that does not require storing the entire dataset or its sample covariance matrix. \end{maroontext} However, none of these works handles the low-rankness and non-convexity in an online tensor learning problem, which demands new analytical tools.